 The interpreter class has a method called

-• expr which is responsible for parsing and interpreting the input.
+which is responsible for parsing and interpreting the input.
 It calls the term method which is responsible for parsing and interpreting the multiplication and division.
 It calls the factor method which is responsible for parsing and interpreting the integers.
-The eat method is responsible for comparing the current token with the passed token and if they match then “eating” the current token and assigning the next token to the current token, otherwise raising an exception.
+The eat method is responsible for comparing the current token with the passed token and if they match then “eating” the current token and assigning the next token to the current token, otherwise raising an exception. -

-• the interpreter class has a method called factor which is responsible for parsing and interpreting the integers.
+which is responsible for parsing and interpreting the integers.
 It gets the current token and checks if its type is INTEGER.
-If it is then it “eats” the current token and assigns the next token to the current token and returns the value of the current token.
-If the current token’s type is not INTEGER then it raises an exception
+If it is then it “eats” the current token and assigns the next token to the current token and returns the value of thecurrent token

-• The interpreter class has a method called term which is responsible for parsing and interpreting the multiplication and division.
+which is responsible for parsing and interpreting the multiplication and division.
 It calls the factor method and gets the result.
 Then it checks if the current token’s type is OPERATOR and if its value is either * or /.
 If it is then it “eats” the current token and assigns the next token to the current token.
 Then it calls the factor method again and gets the result.
-Then it checks if the current token’s type is OPERATOR and if its value is either * or /.
-If it is then it "eats" the current token and assigns the next token to the current token.
-Then it calls the factor method again and gets the result.
+Then it checks if the current token’s type is OPERATOR and if its value is either* or /

-Then it checks if the current token’s type is OPERATOR and if its value is either * or /.
-If it is then it "eats" the current token and assigns the next token to the current token.
+Then it checks if the current token’s type is OPERATOR and if its value is either* or /

 Main

-The main function creates a lexer object and passes the input to it.
-Then it creates an interpreter object and passes the lexer object to it.
+object and passes the input to it.
+Then it creates an interpreter object and passes the lexer

 Then it calls the expr method of the interpreter object and prints the result.